c7/c7.se/site/_posts/2012-10-27-from-ruby-to-go.markdown

 ### A simple Web application

 Time for something a bit more interesting.
-Go was originally designed with networking in mind, and that means that writing web applications is fairly straight forward.
+The language was originally designed with networking in mind, that means it is fairly straight forward to write web applications in Go.

 I was looking around for something similar to [Sinatra](http://www.sinatrarb.com/) and found